-One of thei most popular tours, this 15-day Colombia Birding Tour is designed to highlight Colombia’s astounding avian diversity at a comfortable pace, taking time to enjoy the rich history, culture, and gastronomic traditions the central and Western Andes has to offer.
+One of their most popular tours, this 15-day Colombia Birding Tour is designed to highlight Colombia’s astounding avian diversity at a comfortable pace, taking time to enjoy the rich history, culture, and gastronomic traditions the central and Western Andes has to offer.
 Colombia is the birdiest country on earth, with more than 1,950 species (almost 20% of the world’s total).
 There are more species of birds in this country than on any other.
 It is easy to see why.
-Colombia is tropical, yet it also has ample elevation changes due to the Andes, furthermore it has both the Pacific and Caribbean coasts.
+Colombia is tropical, yet it also has ample elevation changes due to the Andes, furthermore, it has both the Pacific and Caribbean coasts.
 Lots of different habitats ensure an abundance of bird species.
 To be exact, 1.930

 species (almost 20% of the world’s total in 1% of the landmass), with new species still being discovered. and new records being announced often.

 Colombia Birdwatch believes it has struck the perfect balance with this exhilarating Colombia Birding Tour: From exploring the paramo ecosystems in the Los Nevados Park to the infamous Anchicaya Valley on the Pacific slope, to the pristine forests of the Montezuma Lodge.
 This tour packs in some of the best birding locations in Colombia without having to travel extremely long distances.

 - Bird the Anchicaya Watershed, an area that inspired the first Bird ID guide for South America.

 - Enjoy the feeders at KM 18, where more than 22 species of hummingbirds have been recorded.